 The Education Program (EP) is designed to position students to develop the attitudes, knowledge, and skills to conduct research on reducing cancer disparities.
 The EP program focuses on lifestyle behaviors that increase cancer risk for blacks and Hispanics such as tobacco use, poor diet, and physical inactivity.
 The program also imparts students with a deep understanding of the social determinants of health and community engagement principles.
-UHAND scholars (undergraduate students, doctoral students, postdoctoral fellows) and early stage investigators (ESIs) will learn and engage in the lab, classroom, and community through various research, educational and interactive service learning experiences.
+UHAND scholars (undergraduate students, doctoral students, postdoctoral fellows) and early stage investigators (ESIs) learn and engage in the lab, classroom, and community through various research, educational and interactive service learning experiences.
 The EP includes: 1) mentored research projects in tobacco use, diet, and physical activity disparities research; 2) didactic coursework, seminars, and journal clubs in cancer disparities and career development; 3) interactive, community-based service learning experiences; 4) summer research experiences; and 5) individual development plans.
 Scholars also receive ongoing training in ethics and the responsible conduct of research.

 World-renowned faculty members from partner institutions participate as research faculty mentors for all scholars.
 These investigators have expertise in cancer risk, social determinants of health, clinical and population cancer research in black and Hispanic populations, and student mentoring.
 Junior faculty with expertise in these areas also participate as mentors.